-The Women of Color, Honor and Ambition (WOCHA) program is a one-year initiative open to all undergraduate students who identify as women between their second and fifth academic years of study.
-The program, which is specifically designed through the lens of students of color, aims to positively impact academic efforts and develop successful leaders of tomorrow.
-Selected students will participate in a series of monthly workshops offered by faculty, staff and community leaders.
-These workshops will provide personal, academic, cultural, social, professional and leadership support.
+The Women of Color, Honor and Ambition (WOCHA) program is a one-year initiative open to all MU undergraduate students who identify as women and are between their second and fifth academic years of study, but is specifically designed through the lens of women of color.

-WOCHA participants will achieve academic excellence, graduate from college, and be empowered to become successful leaders in their respective careers and communities.
-These women will be actively engaged in the Mizzou community, and will forever be committed to achieving in every phase of human endeavor.
+WOCHA participants will achieve academic excellence, graduate from college and be empowered to become successful leaders and role models in their respective careers and communities.
+Scholars will actively engage in the University of Missouri campus and the surrounding community.

 - Increase the retention rates of women of color.